Wellbeing Surveys FAQ

 No. Taking part is entirely voluntary.
 If you give permission for your child to take part, they do not have to answer all the questions and they can stop at any point in the questionnaire if they do not wish to continue.
-You may not wish your child to take part in the survey.
 There will be an information letter with an opt out slip to complete and return to the school if you do not want your child to take part.

 The survey is part of a wider programme designed to improve services for children and to make your local area a better place for children to grow up.

-RCS takes its responsibility to keep personal information secure very seriously.
-As part of our commitment to the security of your information, ScotCen Social Research and Ipsos MORI (for Tranche 1) both have regular internal and external audits of their information security and are accredited by the International Standard for Information Security, ISO 27001:2005.
+Yes.
+RCS, and the survey organisations involved, take responsibilities to keep personal information secure very seriously.
+As part of our commitment to the security of your information, ScotCen Social Research and Ipsos MORI both have regular internal and external audits of their information security and are accredited by the International Standard for Information Security, ISO 27001:2005.

-If you have any further questions you can go to the contacts page on this website for details of the person to get in touch with.
+If you have further questions please use the contacts information to get in touch.